whatbugsyou/design_mode/README.md

 1. what is the problem it solves ?
 2. how to solve ?
 3. how is the solving effect ?

 ## singleton
-> restrict the creation of only one object
+> Restrict to instantiate only one object
   - the lazy mode: create when use
     - static inner class
     - DCL: double-checked lock